blitz-js/drafts/004_blitz_session.md

     - expiry time
     - session data (this can be manipulated by the user).
 - A cronjob will remove all expired tokens on a regular basis.
+- Creating a new session while another one exists results in the headers / cookies changing.
+However, the older session will still be alive.

 #### Session verification
 - For each request that requires CSRF protection, the frontend must read the localstorage and send the anti-csrf token in the request header.